 As a social and professional network, CapSciComm seeks to connect professionals and students in journalism, public relations, creative, policy, public science, and research.
 We hope to encourage the exchange of ideas and opportunities across all fields that intersect with the need and practice of science communication.

-Our Mission: To connect science communicators across all professions in the Capital Region with resources and networks for professional advancement.
+Our Mission: To connect science communicators in the Capital Region with resources and networks for professional development.

-Our Vision: Sustained science literacy among citizens and decision makers in the Capital Region through the support of science communication professionals.
+Our Vision: To sustain science literacy across communities in the Capital Region through the support of science communication professionals.